sfc-gh-boconnor/government_hackathon/README.md

 > **HINT** You have already done this step before with the initial data share.
 The new Data share will be in the Private Sharing area.

+- Go back to the Energy Usage notebook

+- Rerun cell 1 and two to ensure we have imported the right libraries.

-- Go back to the original notebook and this time add a **SQL** cell.
+- scroll to the bottom add a **SQL** cell.

 ```sql